ozovalihasan/ead/documents/how-to-use.md

 ```

-WARNING: The official Ruby on Rails documentation suggesting one more feature of `has_many :through` as "shortcut" for nested `has_many` associations.
+WARNING: The official Ruby on Rails documentation is suggesting one more feature of `has_many :through` as "shortcut" for nested `has_many` associations.
 But, this feature should be added manually for nest `has_many` associations.

 ### The `has_one :through` Association